Scope of the workshop

 The workshop aims at bringing together academic and industrial researchers and practitioners from data mining, machine learning and other interdisciplinary communities, in the collaborative effort of identifying and discussing major technical challenges, recent results and potential topics on the emerging fields of Utility-Driven Mining and Learning.
 This workshop will focus on real world experiences, inherent challenges, as well as new research methods/applications.

-Following the success of the UDML 2018 , UDML 2019, UDML 2020, UDML 2021, the fifth Utility-Driven Mining and Learning (UDML 2022) workshop will discuss a broad variety of topics related to utility-driven mining and learning, including:
+Following the success of the UDML 2018 , UDML 2019, UDML 2020, UDML 2021, and UDML 2022, the sixth Utility-Driven Mining and Learning (UDML 2023) workshop will discuss a broad variety of topics related to utility-driven mining and learning, including:

 - Theory and core methods for utility mining and learning

-- Utility pattern mining in large datasets, e.g., high utility itemset mining, high utility sequential patterns/rules mining, high utility episode mining, and other pattern mining tasks and alternative interestingness measures
+- Utility pattern mining in large datasets, e.g., high utility itemset mining, high utility sequential patterns/rules mining, high utility episode mining, and novel pattern types

 - Analysis and learning of novel utility factors in data mining and machine learning processes